Soo (puppet)

 Soo is a British glove puppet and TV character from the show Sooty and first appeared in 1964 as the girlfriend of Sooty.
-They still remain boyfriend and girlfriend today.
-In many episodes they kiss.
-Soo is a calm and collected female panda who acts as the foil for both Sooty and Sweep.
-Sometimes, Soo tells people off and is very intelligent, and usually wears a red skirt.
-In the spin-off series Sooty's Amazing Adventures, Soo wore a blue dress with a yellow flower on it and a white underpants instead.
+Soo is an intelligent, calm and collected female panda who acts as the foil for both Sooty and Sweep.
+In the second and Third 2001-2004 TV series she became stroppy and bossy.

+Soo usually wears a red skirt, although in the spin-off series Sooty's Amazing Adventures, she wears a blue dress with a yellow flower on it and a white nappy.
+In the 2001-2004 series she can be seen wearing a head band with many different outfits.

 Voice

 The original voice artist and puppeteer for Soo was Harry Corbett's wife, Marjorie Corbett, who voiced Soo until 1980.
 Brenda Longman took over in 1981.
 In 2001, when the new owners of Sooty, Hit Entertainment, overhauled the production Sheila Clark became the voice of Soo in the second and third series of Sooty from 2001 - 2004.

 Brenda Longman continued to play the character away from the TV series and in 2002 featured as Soo's voice in some McDonald's Happy Meals adverts.
 When Richard Cadell bought the rights to Sooty, Longman was asked back and her first TV appearance as Soo was when she appeared on The Weakest Link in 2007.
 She has remained since and currently voices her in Sooty show.